Estoi

-Estoi (/pt/) is a former civil parish in the municipality of Faro, in the Algarve, Portugal.
-In 2013, the parish merged into the new parish Conceição e Estoi.
+Estoi (/pt/) is a civil parish in the municipality of Faro, in the Algarve, Portugal.
+In 2013, the parish was merged into a new parish Conceição e Estoi.
+In 2025 the parish was restored with the implementation of the 25-A/2025 law.

 The parish, which includes an area of approximately 46.55 km2, had a population of 3,538 at the 2001 census.

 The name of the parish, which was formerly spelled "Estói", was changed in 2004.

 Geography

 Estoi is a village and parish in the municipality of Faro, a rural zone that extends from the fertile fields of Campina de Faro, until the peaks of Serra do Monte Figo (Cerros de São Miguel, Azinheiro, Malhão, Bemposta, Monteiro and Guelhim), that have been, since antiquity, beacons for navigation and natural outlooks along the coast of the Algarvian Riviera.